jhawthorn/ttytest/README.md

 ### Constants

 There are some commonly used keys available as constants to make interacting with your shell/CLI easy.
-Most of them are self-evident, BACKSPACE is the same as hitting the backspace key on the keyboard.

 ``` ruby
   TTYtest::BACKSPACE